CarefulAI

 Action

-In times of COVID more people are becoming aware of the effects of social isolation, and more people are becoming part time carers.
-The adverse effects of social isolation on mental and Physical health is increasingly documented.
+Because of COVID people are more aware of the effects of social isolation, and more people are becoming part time carers.

 Picture